 With the pandemic, we've adjusted how our groups are meeting in accordance with covid-19 guidelines.
-Facemasks are required for all in-person small groups gathering together.
-Size limitations of in-person groups are limited to 10 peple.
-Social distancing guidelines must be followed.
-We also have groups meeting in hybrid fashions (some in-person, some joining online), and some grous meeting entirely online.
 To find out what individual small groups are doing, email a group leader and find out how you might be able to connect.
+Locations for group meetings may change abruptly due to covid-19 restrictions imposed by our county/state.
+Please contact the group leaders directly to see where and how they are meeting.

 Finding the right group

 Here's what we've found works best for most people:

 - If you've come to Hills with a friend and they already attend a group, ask if you can visit group with them.
 If the group's location or demographic doesn't work well for you, see if your friend can help you find a group that works better.

 - Visit a Discipleship Community on the night that works best for your schedule.
 Discipleship Communities are typically held on the first full week of the month, Tuesday-Thursday from 7:00-8:30 p.m. at Hills.
 (Note: these Discipleship Communities are currently gathering in-person and some are streaming online (updated: 9/21))